2000 Brazilian Grand Prix: Qualifying

 Mika Häkkinen (pictured in 2006) took the 23rd pole position of his career as a result of recording the fastest lap in qualifying.

 During Saturday's one-hour qualifying session, drivers simultaneously circulated the track.
 Each driver was limited to twelve laps; their fastest laps determined the race's starting order.
 The 107% rule was in effect during qualifying, requiring each driver to stay within 107% of the fastest lap to qualify for the race.
 Heavy rain fell during the session's final 15 minutes, making the track slippery and preventing drivers from lapping faster.
 A heavy wind caused a 6 ft gantry-mounted cardboard advertising hoarding connected by nylon ties above the start/finish straight to detach from the fasteners and fall 10 m onto the track, forcing qualifying to be stopped three times to have them removed.
 Häkkinen lapped fastest before the rain began with 15 minutes to go at 1:14.111 lap for his second consecutive and 23rd career pole position.
-His teammate Coulthard qualified second, with the Ferraris of Michael Schumacher and Barrichello third and fourth, respectively; Schumacher understeered onto the grass on his second timed lap, damaging his car's undertray on the corrugations of a high-mounted kerb.
+His teammate Coulthard qualified second, with the Ferraris of Michael Schumacher and Barrichello third and fourth, respectively; both Ferrari drivers aborted runs because of the falling boards.
+Schumacher understeered onto the grass on his second timed lap, damaging his car's undertray on the corrugations of a high-mounted kerb.
 He finished qualifying in the spare Ferrari.
 Because of the stoppage, Barrichello had to abandon a fast lap.
 Fisichella, fifth, praised his car's handling.
 Irvine in sixth was happy with his Jaguar's grip and balance.

 Frentzen qualified seventh after Pedro Diniz slowed him.
 Zonta, eighth, focused on aerodynamic setup to improve his car's handling.
 Between the final practice session and qualifying, Button switched engines and worked with race engineer Tim Preston to change his car's setup.
 He was fourth early on before falling to ninth.
 Villeneuve qualified tenth after traffic slowed two of his timed laps and he ran onto the grass.
 Ralf Schumacher was the fastest driver to not qualify in the top ten after trying different spring rates but failing to improve his chassis setup.
 Trulli spun into a gravel trap at the Bico de Peto hairpin on his first timed lap.
 He returned to the pit lane to drive the spare Jordan car; an electronic control unit fault affected its gear selection, leaving him 12th.
 Wurz, 13th, had traffic slow all of his laps.
 Clutch issues put Verstappen 14th.
-Alesi, 15th, swerved at more than 250 km/h to avoid a falling advertising hoarding, damaging his car's front wing.
+Alesi, 15th, swerved at more than 250 km/h to avoid a falling advertising hoarding that came loose in the winds, damaging his car's front wing.
 Alesi was unhurt.
-The rain slowed De La Rosa in 16th.
+The rain slowed De la Rosa in 16th.
 Car setup issues put Herbert 17th.
 Gené in 18th ventured onto the track early in qualifying.
 Nick Heidfeld used the spare Prost car to secure 19th after a clutch failure in his race car.
 Diniz in 20th and teammate Salo in 22nd had similar rear wing failures.
 Mazzacane, 21st, drove the spare Minardi car after fuel pressure issues.